Buffalo Soldier: World War II

-Before World War II, the black 25th Infantry Regiment was based at Ft Huachuca.
+Before World War II, the black 25th Infantry Regiment was based at Ft Huachuca (Arizona).
 During the war, Ft Huachuca served as the home base of the Black 92nd and 93rd Infantry Divisions.
 The 9th and 10th Cavalry Regiments were mostly disbanded, and the soldiers were moved into service-oriented units, along with the entire 2nd Cavalry Division.
 The 92nd Infantry Division, the "Buffalo Division", served in combat during the Italian campaign.
 The 93rd Infantry Division—including the 25th Infantry Regiment—served in the Pacific theater.
 Separately, independent Black artillery, tank, and tank destroyer battalions, as well as quartermaster and support battalions served in World War II.
 All of these units to a degree carried out the traditions of the Buffalo Soldiers.

 Despite some official resistance and administrative barriers, Black airmen were trained and played a part in the air war in Europe, gaining a reputation for skill and bravery (see Tuskegee Airmen).
 In early 1945, after the Battle of the Bulge, American forces in Europe experienced a shortage of combat troops, so the embargo on using black soldiers in combat units was relaxed.
 The American Military History says:

-Korean War and integration
+Korean War and Desegregation

 In 1948, President Harry Truman signed Executive Order 9981, which desegregated the military and marked the first federal piece of legislation that went against the societal norms implemented through Jim Crow laws.
 During the Korean War, black and white troops operated in integrated units for the first time.

 The 24th Infantry Regiment saw combat during the Korean War and was the last segregated regiment to engage in combat.
 The 24th was deactivated in 1951, and its soldiers were integrated into other units in Korea.
 On December 12, 1951, the last Buffalo Soldier units, the 27th Cavalry and the 28th (Horse) Cavalry, were disbanded.
 The 28th Cavalry was inactivated at Assi-Okba, Algeria, in April 1944 in North Africa, and marked the end of the regiment.

 Monuments to the Buffalo Soldiers are in Kansas at Fort Leavenworth and Junction City.
 Then–Chairman of the Joint Chiefs of Staff Colin Powell, who initiated the project to get a statue to honor the Buffalo Soldiers when he was posted as a brigadier general to Fort Leavenworth, was guest speaker for the unveiling of the Fort Leavenworth monument in July 1992.